- Alt-Feed

 2. Identify Your Target Audience

-Then look for common struggles, joys, or trends within your audience.
-For example, students might relate to themes around studying, exams, and procrastination.
+Understand their demographics, interests, and habits.
+Then, identify their common struggles, joys, or trends.
+For example, students might relate to memes about exams and procrastination.

 3. Choose Meme Themes and Formats